 More American Photographs

-The exhibition’s 12 contemporary artists include Walead Beshty, Larry Clark, Roe Ethridge, Katy Grannan, William E. Jones, Sharon Lockhart, Catherine Opie, Martha Rosler, Collier Schorr, Stephen Shore, Alec Soth and Hank Willis Thomas.
-Many of these artists, some of whom do not typically work in a documentary style, have emulated the same straightforward and unglamorous style of photorealism the FSA photographers pioneered in the 1930s.
-Such historical examples from Esther Bubley, Sheldon Dick, Walker Evans, Dorothea Lange, Russell Lee, Gordon Parks, Marion Post Wolcott, Louise Rosskam and Ben Shahn will also be on view.
+The 12 contemporary artists featured in the exhibition are Walead Beshty, Larry Clark, Roe Ethridge, Katy Grannan, William E. Jones, Sharon Lockhart, Catherine Opie, Martha Rosler, Collier Schorr, Stephen Shore, Alec Soth, and Hank Willis Thomas.
+FSA photographers whose works are represented are Esther Bubley, Marjory Collins, Jack Delano, Walker Evans, Dorothea Lange, Russell Lee, Carl Mydans, Gordon Parks, Marion Post Wolcott, Arthur Rothstein, Ben Shahn, and John Vachon.

 Roy Stryker, the director of the FSA, provided the FSA photographers with detailed instructions for capturing a comprehensive portrait of America and Americans.
 The images this government-sponsored program produced offer an invaluable historical record of American life during the 1930s.
 In addition, many of the FSA photographs (such as the Dorothea Lange’s image popularly known as Migrant Mother) have become widely recognized emotional icons of period.
 Exhibition curator Jens Hoffman, of the CCA Wattis Institute for Contemporary Arts in San Francisco, revisited Stryker’s approach to brief the contemporary photographers charged with recording the United States as the country struggled to emerge from its most significant economic downturn since the Great Depression.